mmistakes/minimal-mistakes/_posts/2018-05-04-fsharp-for-optimization-modeling.md

 Using a mathematical solver requires the ability to formulate models and at this time one of the easiest languages for doing that is Python.
 Python is a great language for many use cases.
 One is providing a quick and easy means of formulating models that can then be fed to a solver.
 I was able to spend some time with one of the engineers who implemented Gurobi's Python library, `gurobipy`.
 He pointed to the formulation of the `netflow` problem as an example of how terse and concise Python could be for modeling.

 Since I love F#, I naturally wanted to see if I could accomplish the same thing using F#.
 What started as a silly proof of concept is slowly turning into a more full fledged library for wrapping the Gurobi .NET library in a functional F# wrapper.
 Below I give an example of how the power of functions in F# allows us to nearly duplicate the functionality of Python.
+The library I am working on can be [found here](https://github.com/matthewcrews/fsharp-gurobi-test).

 > ***Note*** I am not saying one language is better than another.
 I merely like to challenge myself with formulating ideas in different languages.
 It forces me to translate across paradigms which I find a useful exercise for the mind.